dfuse-io/docs/content/guides/ethereum/getting-started/python-quickstart.md

 ---
-weight: 1
+weight: 3
 ---

-# Getting Started with Python
+# Python Quickstart

 This simple program demonstrates how easy it is to query our GraphQL API over gRPC in Python.
 Here is an overview of what it does.